yvonen-s/tw-us-nationid/README.md

 - How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **national defense**, and the **urgency of these issues** changed over time?
 - How has **belief in U.S. military support** and **attitudes towards U.S., Taiwanese and Chinese governments** changed over time?
 - How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the above trends in Taiwanese political attitudes?

-Notes: Taiwan's pretty much only national defense concern is potential Chinese invasion, which is why it is closely associated to Cross-strait relations.
-It maintains a defensive military of limited size and capability.
-The U.S. is Taiwan's primary source of military aid in all forms.

 Summary of repository files in `README_CONTENTS.md`.
 ## Data